WangYuanMike/NTU_ML_Foundation/SVM.md

 ### What
 - A soft binary SVM-based classifier which could predict class probability instead of a hard 0/1 classification
 ### Why
 - This model combines both flavor of SVM and logistic regression.
-Comparing with **Kernel Logistic Regression**, the solution of Probabilistic SVM is often sparse.
+Compared with **Kernel Logistic Regression**, the solution of Probabilistic SVM is often sparse.
 ### How
 ![alt_text](https://github.com/WangYuanMike/NTU_ML_Foundation/blob/master/SVM/probabilistic_svm.png)
 ### When and Where